 So what is a good answer to this "murderer" question?
 Actually, "and this will come as a surprise to the candidates Many job!
 "The best way to answer this question is not directly answer!
 Here is an example of how, and is the approach that the coach always our candidates to use:

 "I am very interested in this opportunity, Mr. / Ms. Hiring Manager.
 And if I am your candidate of choice and, in turn, you are my company of choice, then the wage will be more than fair. "

 Think for a moment about the inherent "beauty" this response!
 You are not "avoid" answering the question, or "dancing around him," You are simply making a definitive statement the relative importance of wages vis--vis the position, career opportunity in general.
 Will there be a response like this deter each director of human resources to proceed with the question?
 Of course not, but it will deter most of them far to go on, convinced that salary, though apparently a important consideration for you, it is certainly not the most important consideration for you.

-Before I sign off, I would like to give a big thank you to the folks over at cars magazine.
-They're a distinguished used cars classified site in TEXAS.
-The idea for this post came about due to a discussion I had with Rod over there.
+Before I sign off, I would like to give a big thank you to the folks over at Bistro Ambrosia.
+They're a very excellent bistro site in NEW MEXICO.
+The idea for this post came about due to a discussion I had with Hendry over there.
 Anyway, I hope you enjoyed this content.
 Until the next time.